sakshid-debug/Netflix-SQL-Project/README.md

 ## Author - Sakshi Dhanore
 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+I developed this project using PostgreSQL.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!